 Natural Ways to Gain Some Temporary Toothache Relief

 When a toothache strikes suddenly, it can be totally debilitating and pretty scary.
 While your first action should always be to contact an emergency dentist and arrange an appointment as quickly as possible, there are also several natural ways in which you can help yourself while you wait for your appointment.
 Many methods date back hundreds of years, pre-dating the kind of modern dentistry techniques we know today.
-Here are some natural ways to help you gain at least some temporary Dental Pain Relief when a toothache strikes without reaching for the painkillers straight away.
+Here are some natural dental pain remedies to help you gain at least some temporary Dental Pain Relief when a toothache strikes without reaching for the painkillers straight away.

 1. Clove oil